Isha6466/REST-API-for-Contact-Management/README.md

   Use mocks to simulate dependencies like database interactions.
   Verify expected behavior of the handlers and responses.

-Additionally
-The provided code snippet omits the database connection section and potential ID generation logic.
-This is a basic implementation; consider features like authentication, authorization, validation, and pagination for a more robust system.

 In summary, this project involves building the backend and API logic for a contact management system in Go.
-We use Gofr to handle routing and responses, Gorm for database interaction, and HTTP status codes for clear communication of success and error conditions.